Emile-2/AWS-terraform-GitHub-project/README.md

 ```
 **Step 3:** Initialise Terraform

-- In your CMD navaigate to your working directory
+- In your terminal navaigate to your working directory
 - run `terraform init`

 **Step 4** Plan infrastructure